All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Нотатки про Ruby та RoR@kovbaska

-module_function in Ruby: When module methods are available as modular and as functions
+module_function in Ruby: when module methods are available as module methods and as functions

 29 Oct 21:53

-module_function in Ruby: When module methods are available as modular and as functions
+module_function in Ruby: when module methods are available as module methods and as functions

 Нотатки про Ruby та RoR